-- Exchange Traded Derivatives (Futures, Options, etc.): Where Jefferies trade exchange traded derivatives on an agency basis, , the best execution obligation is deemed to apply.
-However, Jefferies generally trade exchange traded derivatives on a risk basis, such as block and basis trades, and here the best execution obligation will not be deemed to apply.
-Due to best execution being applicable, Jefferies takes the view that the best execution obligations also prevent relevant potential conflicts of interests; - Fixed Income OTC Derivatives (SWAPS, Options, FX Forwards etc.): These types of financial instruments are usually traded on an RFQ or bi-lateral basis where Jefferies acts on risk in a principal capacity and a client will decide whether to proceed with the transaction based on the price provided by Jefferies and typically subject to a shop around process, and here the best execution obligation will not be deemed to apply.
+- Exchange Traded Derivatives (Futures, Options, etc.): Where Jefferies trade exchange traded derivatives on an agency basis, the best execution obligation is deemed to apply.
+However, Jefferies generally trade exchange traded derivatives on a risk basis, such as block and basis trades, and here the best execution obligation will not be deemed to apply; and - Fixed Income OTC Derivatives (Swaps, Options, FX Forwards etc.): These types of financial instruments are usually traded on an RFQ or bi-lateral basis where Jefferies acts on risk in a principal capacity and a client will decide whether to proceed with the transaction based on the price provided by Jefferies and typically subject to a shop around process, and here the best execution obligation will not be deemed to apply.
 However, in certain limited circumstances, Jefferies may determine, based on the four-fold cumulative test, that a duty of best execution is owed, including for worked orders, restructurings and unwinds where the client may be legitimately relying on Jefferies.